yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/array-of-rows.md

 ## Statement of the rules

-Just as in the [Statement of the rules](../array-of-primitive-values/#statement-of-the-rules) section that stated the rules for literals for an array of primitive values, the statement of these rules depends on understanding the notion of the canonical form of a literal.
+Just as in [Statement of the rules](../array-of-primitive-values/#statement-of-the-rules) that stated the rules for literals for an array of primitive values, the statement of these rules depends on understanding the notion of the canonical form of a literal.

 If you follow the rules that are stated here and illustrated in the demonstration below, then you will always produce a syntactically valid literal which expresses the semantics that you intend.
 There are many other legal variants—especially because of the freedoms for `text[]` values.
 This can also produce the result that you intend.
 However, these rules will not be documented because it is always sufficient to create your literals in canonical form.